nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/update-the-version-of-your-target-platform/specific-upgrade-instructions.md

 If you want to keep your faceted search left tab in the Workspace main tab:

-*   In Studio check the Faceted search target package in the Application Dependencies section.
+*   In Studio check the Faceted search target package in the Application Definition section.
     The Faceted search flag is available and checked on your content views.
 *   In your Nuxeo Platform instance, install the Faceted search add-on.